 Fly Fish The Jefferson River

-The Jefferson offers the best trophy trout fishing anywhere.
-The browns and bows encountered here are the type you’re likely to find on the cover of popular fishing magazines – burly, vibrant, awe-inspiring.
-The best part: You’ll never find fly fishing to be a crowded experience at the Jefferson.
-The river runs through a picturesque and serene landscape that’ll refresh your senses.
-Solitude, green landscape, and flowing fresh water – explore the serenity of this river with our Jefferson River guides.
-Because it’s a brown trout river, you’ll require proper equipment to catch and carry your trophy trout.
-A large steamer or nymphs will help you catch reward-worthy freshwater trout.
+The Jefferson offers some of the best trophy brown trout fishing anywhere.
+The browns and rainbows encountered here are the type you’re likely to find on the cover of popular fishing magazines – burly, vibrant, awe-inspiring.
+The best part; You’ll never find fly fishing to be a crowded experience at the Jefferson.
+The river runs through the picturesque and serene Jefferson Valley flanked by the jagged peaked Tobacco Root and Highland Mountains.
+The Jefferson can be a fickle river and we suggest you fly fish The Jefferson River with one of our experienced guides to find the productive zones.
+You’ll find the solitude and, serenity of this river infectious as it doesn’t draw the crowds some of our other rivers do.

 Floating the Jefferson is reminiscent of what Montana was generations ago: solitude, sweeping mountain views, ample wildlife, and super-model trout.
 By Montana standards, the Jefferson may not be the fish factory that other rivers are, but she delivers with a voice that few other rivers possess.